kajames2/job-scheduling/README.md

 otree devserver
 ```

-1) navigate to `localhost:8000`
+1) navigate browser to: `localhost:8000`
 2) click `inv_experiment`
-3) click on one of the Session-wide links
+3) click on the "Session-wide" link